VPS + OpenClaw: A Complete Guide to Deployment, Optimization, and Stability

 # Should output: net.ipv4.tcp_congestion_control = bbr

-Node location has an outsized impact on latency.
-For users in mainland China, prioritize Hong Kong, Singapore, or Japan nodes.
-For European and US users, choose the nearest region.
-Don't compromise on location just to save a dollar.
+Node location makes a surprisingly big difference in latency.
+If youโ€™re in mainland China, go for Hong Kong, Singapore, or Japan nodes.
+For European or US users, pick the closest region.
+Donโ€™t cheap out on location just to save a couple of dollars.

 Automation: reduce manual maintenance

-Clean logs regularly to prevent the disk from filling up:
+Clean up old logs so the disk doesnโ€™t fill up:

 crontab -e